OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 **Your instructor will provide the Ravello DNS and IP address for your image**

-In this step you will use VNC client to connect with Oracle 18c database environment(in Ravello image), to get started with the installation of Oracle GoldenGate Mircoservices Architecture.
+In this step you will use VNC client to connect with Oracle 18c database environment(Ravello image), to get started with the installation of Oracle GoldenGate Mircoservices Architecture.

 -	Log in to the Ravello image of your assigned host, using TigerVNC.
 -	In the VNC server field, enter the hostname assigned to you by the hands-on lab staff and port 5901: <hostname or IP>:5901 , then press Connect.